nes268/rulewiser/DEVPOST_ABOUT.md

 - How to build a Devvit Web app with custom posts, triggers, menu items, scheduler endpoints, app settings, and saved moderation signals.
 - How to design moderation tools for both users and moderators.
-- How to turn API limitations into a local-first architecture.
+- How to turn platform constraints into a local-first product experience.
 - How important clear explanations are when moderation feedback affects real users.

 ---